eliotstock/stake/README.md

     1. `F10` to save and exit
 1. Install Ubuntu Server 22.04 LTS
     1. F10 on boot to boot from USB for Intel NUC
-    1. Minimal server installation
+    1. `Ubuntu Server (minimized)`
     1. Check ethernet interface(s) have a connection, use DHCP for now
     1. Use an entire disk, 250GB SSD, LVM group, no need to encrypt
     1. Take photo of file system summary screen during installation
     1. Hostname: `node01`.
 Set a username.
+    1. Install OpenSSH server.
     1. Import SSH identity: yes, GitHub, don’t allow password auth over SSH
     1. Use your SSH public key from GitHub
     1. No extra snaps
+    1. Finish installation and reboot
 1. Disable `cloud-init`
     1. `sudo touch /etc/cloud/cloud-init.disabled`
     1. `sudo reboot`
     1. Make sure you can still log in as your new user.
-    1. `sudo dpkg-reconfigure cloud-init` and uncheck everything except `None`.
+    1. `sudo dpkg-reconfigure cloud-init` and choose`none of the above`.
     1. `sudo apt-get purge cloud-init`
     1. `sudo rm -rf /etc/cloud/ && sudo rm -rf /var/lib/cloud/`
     1. `sudo reboot`